 If you are a Status First Nations student, you can access funding through your community band council’s education department and the Postsecondary Student Support Program (PSSP).
 You will have to complete an application.
-Be sure to check in with your community’s education officer to make sure you have the correct application, as it may vary by community.
+Check with your community’s education officer to make sure you have the correct application, as it may vary by community.

 Depending on your community’s size and priorities, not all eligible students may receive funding.
 If you do receive funding, the amount may not cover all costs of university.
 Be prepared to apply for scholarships, bursaries and other financial aid.

-If you are a Métis student, you may be eligible for the Métis Nation of Ontario’s Bursaries & Scholarship Program.
+If you are a Métis student, you may be eligible for the Métis Nation bursaries and scholarships.
 Métis students are not eligible for First Nations community-based funding supports.